 The study could not find out much about the head tilt directions.
 Dogs could tilt their heads in either direction and that could be a matter of preference for individual dogs.
 The location of the human saying something is not significant, as far as head tilting is concerned.
 However, the researchers think it is directly linked with memory processing in the canine brain.

 While the study finding is significant in understanding canine behavior, more extensive studies should be carried out on these topics, say the team members.
-Most of the dogs involved in this study were Border Collies and it has to be seen if the same behavior and reaction is seen in many other species.
+Most of the dogs involved in this study were Border Collies and it has to be seen if the same behavior and reaction are seen in many other species.